8ctavio/vergil/apps/docs/src/components/popup.md

 ### Show Popup

 A popup component can be displayed programmatically with the `showPopup` function.
-It receives the popup component instance imported from a SFC.
+It receives the popup component instance.

 ```js
 import PopupComponent from '@/components/popups/PopupComponent.vue'